Or3stis/apparatus/docs/docs.md

 ### Using the console

 ASTo has a command line console available on the bottom right corner of the app.
-The console was implemented to enable a text based interface to the models.
 You gain focus on the console by pressing the keybinding `cmd + l` for macOs and `ctrl + l` for Windows/Linux.
-If you type `help`, it will display a list of keywords that can be used.
+If you type `help`, it will display a list of console options.

-The most important feature of the console is the search function.
-You can type any keyword that is included in the model, and the corresponding nodes will be highlighted.
-For example, if you type `device`, all the nodes that have the keyword 'device' will be highlighted.
-You can search both the attributes of the nodes and their key values.
+The console can be used to search for specific objects in the graph or perform operations.
+Raw text is used as search input.
+For example, if you type `device`, ASTo will highlight all the nodes in the graph that have the word `device` as an attribute.

+All console commands must be preceded with a `:`.
+For example, typing `:suggestions` will perform the security suggestion functions.
+On the other hand, typing `suggestions` (with the `:`) will perform a search operation with the keyword `suggestion`.

 ### Design phase (model the idea of a system)